Which colour temperature?

 Extra Warm White 2700K

-Lounges, living rooms and bedrooms.
-This style of light appears warmer and sets a more relaxing, homely scene.
+Lounges, living rooms, bedrooms and bathrooms.
+This style of light appears warmer and sets a more relaxing, homely scene, making it ideal for bedrooms bathrooms where a relaxing atmosphere is desired.
+2700K lighting features warmer tones that help create a cozy and inviting environment.
 If you like halogen, this is for you, but if you think halogen is too warm and want something clearer then try 3000K instead.

 Warm White 3000K

 Kitchens, conservatories and bathrooms.
 The slightly whiter appearance allows you to see better but is not too cold.
+3000K provides a neutral light suitable for daily activities like cooking or working, offering a balanced, natural appearance.
 Although this colour temperature can be used anywhere.

 Cool White 4000K